RouninMedia/xHAN/README.md

     [[this=[more="sophisticated"], data=[structure, is, contained]], [within, this], xHAN, which="represents", a, mixed="dataset"]

-contains *mixed data*, which JSON, within its established syntactic constraints, cannot straightforwardly express.
+contains *mixed data*, which JSON, due to its syntactic constraints, cannot straightforwardly express.

 It doesn't take much inspection to see that a JSON-like construct, visually similar to the **xHAN** above, *actually **won't** validate as JSON*:

     [{"this": {"more": "sophisticated"}, "data": [structure, is, contained]}, ["within", "this"], "JSON", "which": "represents", "a", "mixed": "dataset"]

-This is because JSON has *two* strict types of data-block:
+This is because JSON has *two* strictly distinct types of data-block:

  - JS array-notation data-blocks which contain a series of values (`[]`)
  - JS object-notation data-blocks which contains a series of name-value pairs (`{}`)